Grinderofl/EFConvention/README.md

 =============

 ### Lifecycle
-Factory lifecyle should be same as your applicatin lifecycle.
+Factory lifecyle should be same as your application lifecycle.
 Every Context() call checks if database has already been migrated, provided AutoMigrateGeneratedMigrationsEnabled is set to true.
 If you manage migrations manually, lifecycle can be anything and you will be responsible for performance and errors.
 IContext lifecycle can be anything you would normally set a standard DbContext to.

 ### Context
 EFAutomation declares an IContext interface which declares effectively same functions as original DbContext and adds some of its own, such as events.
 You are free to cast it to standard DbContext if you wish.